EPHESIANS - CHRIST AND THE CHURCH

 AND RAISED US UP WITH HIM: kai sunegeiren (3SAAI):

-Paul speaks here of our spiritual resurrection with Christ (our blessed hope is of a bodily bodily is yet future) (See related topic Order of Resurrection).
+Paul speaks here of our spiritual resurrection with Christ (our blessed hope is of a bodily resurrection which is yet future) (See related topic Order of Resurrection).
 In Colossians Paul repeats this truth at the beginning of his charge to walk in the light of the truth in the first two chapters…

 If (since = fulfilled condition) then you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
 Set your mind on the things above, not on the things that are on earth.
 (Col 3:1, 2-See notes Colossians 3:1; 3:2)